slime552/All-About-Iconic730/README.md

 - Learned em and strong tags for bold and emphasized words
 - Learned how to style text with color and font-size
 - Learned how to give the background color
+- Learned CSS coloring to replace the style tag for certain things